andyaiken/forgesteel/to do.md

 ### Session

 * Encounter tracker
-  * Malice:
-    * Start: gain malice equal to average number of victories per hero
-    * Start of each round: gain malice equal to number of active heroes plus number of current round
   * Monsters:
     * Set 'used reaction' flag on monsters / minions
     * Ability to duplicate / delete monsters in a slot